Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use the tool: to fix miscategorized transactions and improve future categorization.
-It also tells where to source transaction_id and category_id from other tools.
-However, it does not explicitly state when not to use it or mention alternatives.
+The description explains when to use: to fix miscategorized transactions and improve categorization accuracy.
+It provides context on sourcing IDs from other tools but does not explicitly mention when not to use or alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.